rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 * `(t infix-of s)`, if `s == (u × t × v)` for some `u,v`
 * `(t prefix-of s)`, if `s == (t × u)` for some `u`
 * `(t suffix-of s)`, if `s == (u × t)` for some `u`
-* note - the empty string `""` or `[]` is a substring to any string
+* the empty string `""` or `[]` is a substring to any string
-* note - any string is a substring to itself
+* any string is a substring to itself

 Note that the focus of this discussion is on substrings rather than the general, removal-based subsequences.
 That is, the exact pattern of a substring appears within a given super-string.
-In addition to that, and because characters are not the focus of this discussion, the term "subsequence" is used as if it were defined using the concatenation operation.
+In addition to that, and because characters are not the focus of this discussion, the term "subsequence" is used as if it were defined based upon the concatenation operation.

 * synonymous - subsequence, substring, infix